 Q34.
 When you identified each of your district's priorities, what data points did you use?
 Please list any and all data sources, such as attendance, interim assessments, surveys, etc.

-Student data, Gap Analysis, Interim Assessments, Summative Assessments, C
+Student data, Interim Assessments, Summative Assessments, Behavioral observations and parent communications.

 Q8.
 What is your school district phone number?